Creatone/owca/docs/measurement.rst

 ---------
 metrics_storage: Storage to store platform, internal, resource and task metrics.
     (defaults to DEFAULT_STORAGE/LogStorage to output for standard error)
+metrics_storage: Storage to store platform, internal, resource and task metrics.
+    (defaults to DEFAULT_STORAGE/LogStorage to output for standard error)
 action_delay: Iteration duration in seconds (None disables wait and iterations).
     (defaults to 1 second)
 rdt_enabled: Enables or disabled support for RDT monitoring.